General Manager/ Executive Director

-Coach Jones will embark on his 9th season at the helm of the Whalers Elite team after spending the previous 3 seasons behind the bench of the Whalers Junior Developmental Program.
+Coach Jones spent 8 seasons at the helm of the Whalers Elite team and continues on his 9th season as general manager of the Jr. Whalers.
 Over the last 8 seasons, Jones lead the Whalers to the playoffs 7 times and an overall record of 231-129-7-10, including the 2017-2018 USPHL Elite National Championship and the 2015-16 USP3 Southern Conference Championship.
 A native of Grand Blanc, MI, Jones brings 31 years of playing and coaching experience to the Whalers.
 After a youth career in the Tier 1 AAA MWEHL for Belle Tire, Litttle Ceasers, and the Detroit Trackers, Brad made the leap to Junior hockey.
 He spent parts of 2 seasons with the Bozeman Icedogs and Helena Bighorns of the NAHL before winning a NORPAC championship with the Queen City Cutthroats in 2005/2006 season.
 The following year he made the move to Virginia to join the inagural Junior Whaler team under coach Brent Agrusa.
 Jones led all Whalers defensemen (15 G, 60A, 75 PTS) and finished top ten in league scoring on the way to an undefeated season and a CHA championship.
 Brad became the first Junior Whaler to commit to NCAA college hockey when he committed to the Becker College Hawks of the ECAC Northeast Division 3 in Worcester, MA.
 Brad spent 2 seasons with Becker, posting 13 points in 32 career games while protrolling the blueline for the Hawks before returning to Hampton Roads to take over as coach of the Whalers Junior Development Team.
 On top of coaching, Brad is also currently the Whaler Nation Executive Director & Chilled Ponds Youth Hockey Director.

 Coach Rodriguez, a West Bountiful, UT native, embarks on his 4th season behind the bench of the Whalers after finishing his playing career 5 seasons ago in the Whalers blue and green, helping lead the club to a USPHL Final Four finish.
 Kody's junior career spanned 3 different leagues, 1 season in the NA3HL with the Quad City Jr. Flames, 2 seasons with the Ogden Mustangs in the WSHL were he ranks among the organizations scoring leaders, and his final season with the Whalers in the USPHL where he posted 15 points in 39 games.